gradle/gradle/subprojects/docs/src/docs/release/notes.md

 [Dan Sănduleac](https://github.com/dansanduleac),
 [Olivier Voortman](https://github.com/blop)

+## Use plugins from included build using the `plugins { }` block

+The `plugins { }` block in build scripts can now be used to refer to plugins defined in included builds.

 ## Stricter validation with `validateTaskProperties`

 Cacheable tasks are validated stricter than non-cacheable tasks by the `validateTaskProperties` task, which is added automatically by the [`java-gradle-plugin`](userguide/java_gradle_plugin.html).